 Words by Juliette Recompsat

-You may already know that a SkiBig3 lift ticket provides access to 8,000 acres of the Rockies’ best ski and snowboard terrain.
-But your lift ticket is also an express pass to the uninterrupted mountain vistas of Banff National Park.
+Wide open, uncrowded access to 8,000 acres of the Rockies’ best ski and snowboard terrain is a hallmark feature of SkiBig3, and using your SkiBig3 lift ticket, Mountain Collective or Ikon Pass is an express pass to the uninterrupted mountain vistas of Banff National Park.

-This spring season, make the most of bluebird days and extended operating hours to get your fill of turns with a view.
+As you look towards next winter, now is the perfect time to start dreaming and planning out some favourite routes to fill your turns with a view and experience these breathtaking spaces.
 Follow these tracks to stellar views at Banff Sunshine, Lake Louise Ski Resort and Mt Norquay.

 BANFF SUNSHINE VILLAGE